 These are the things the locals are eating, and more importantly, these are the things they know how to cook well.
 So always judge a restaurant by the number of local dishes on its menu.

-4. Follow a few local rules
+4. Follow a few local rules: dining times, tipping and best pizza moments.

 One of the easiest and fastest ways to see whether a restaurant caters mostly to tourists or to locals is to look at its opening times.
 If its kitchen is open for lunch after 2pm or open for dinner before 7:30pm, they are pandering to tourists.